Sunil Ambwani

-Sunil Ambwani is an Indian judge.
+Sunil Ambwani (born 1953) is a retired Indian judge.
 He served as Chief Justice of the Rajasthan High Court and former Justice of the Allahabad High Court.

 Early life

 In 1975, Ambwani graduated from the University of Allahabad with a first-class honours degree in law.

 Attorney

 Ambwani enrolled as an advocate on 8 April 1976.
 He practised at Allahabad High Court from 1976 to 1985, and again from 1992 to 2001.
 He practised at the Supreme Court of India on civil and constitutional cases from 1985 to 1992.
 He cleared the Advocate-on-Record examination in 1986 and became a life member of India's Supreme Court Advocates-on-Record Association.
 He served as Special Counsel in High Court from 1998 to 2001.

 Judiciary

 Ambwani was made a permanent judge in April 2001.
-In his judicial career, he held the position of chairman at Allahabad High Court Mediation and Conciliation Centre, High Court and State Mediation Monitoring Committee; chairman at Computerization Committee, High Court and State e-Court Steering Committee; Executive Chairman of U.P.
+In his judicial career, he held the position of chairman at Allahabad High Court Mediation and Conciliation Centre, High Court and State Mediation Monitoring Committee; chairman at Computerization Committee, High Court and State e-Court Steering Committee; and Executive Chairman of U.P.
 State Legal Services Authority.

 In July 2014, Ambwani was transferred to Rajasthan High Court and was appointed acting Chief Justice later that year in August.
 In March 2015, he was appointed Chief Justice of the Rajasthan High Court.